muecoin/bitcore-lib-dash/README.md

 ## Contributing

 Please send pull requests for bug fixes, code optimization, and ideas for improvement.
-For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/dashpay/bitcore-lib-dash/blob/master/CONTRIBUTING.md) file.
+For more information on how to contribute, please refer to our [CONTRIBUTING](https://github.com/muecoin/bitcore-lib-mue/blob/master/CONTRIBUTING.md) file.

 ## Building the Browser Bundle

-To build a bitcore-lib-dash full bundle for the browser:
+To build a bitcore-lib-mue full bundle for the browser:

 ```sh
 gulp browser
 ```

-This will generate files named `bitcore-lib-dash.js` and `bitcore-lib-dash.min.js`.
+This will generate files named `bitcore-lib-mue.js` and `bitcore-lib-mue.min.js`.

 You can also use our pre-generated files, provided for each release along with a PGP signature by one of the project's maintainers.
-To get them, checkout a release commit (for example, https://github.com/dashpay/bitcore-lib-dash/commit/e33b6e3ba6a1e5830a079e02d949fce69ea33546 for v0.12.6).
+To get them, checkout a release commit (for example, https://github.com/muecoin/bitcore-lib-mue/commit/e33b6e3ba6a1e5830a079e02d949fce69ea33546 for v0.12.6).

 To verify signatures, use the following PGP keys:
 - @braydonf: https://pgp.mit.edu/pks/lookup?op=get&search=0x9BBF07CAC07A276D `D909 EFE6 70B5 F6CC 89A3 607A 9BBF 07CA C07A 276D`